Skip to contents

 The DeconvoluteSE function infers SE abundances in bulk tissue samples.
 Users can either use the default model, which estimates the abundances of predefined SEs, or apply a custom model to infer the abundance of newly defined SEs from bulk gene expression data.
 Before prediction, DeconvoluteSE automatically applies a log₂ transformation (if the maximum value exceeds 80) and standardizes the data so that each gene has a mean of 0 and a unit variance.
 To ensure reliable standardization, we recommend a minimum of 20 samples.
 For smaller datasets, we recommend to combine them with a larger dataset for normalization prior to running DeconvoluteSE.

-The default model is trained on pseudobulk gene expression data and predicts the abundances of nine predefined SEs along with a nonSE group, which primarily includes cancer cells and cells not associated with any SEs.
+The default model is trained on pseudobulk gene expression data and predicts the abundances of nine predefined SEs along with a nonSE group, which includes cancer cells and cells not associated with any SEs.
 The predicted SE and nonSE abundances for each sample sum to 1, making them comparable across samples.

 Using default model